wenhaoy-0428/Docs/Stats/statsNotes.md

 ![svg_dimension_elevation](Assets/Screenshot%202023-05-30%20at%2001.57.02.png)

-In the above example, y-axis is created and represents the value of `dosage ^ 2`, and thus data can be separated.
+In the above example, y-axis is created and represents the value of `dosage^2`, and thus data can be separated.
 A new data we try to classified will first be transformed into the new dimension before be classified.

 ### [Multi-class SVM](https://www.youtube.com/watch?v=zK2-ngR9w2Q)